VickyInFrance/VickyInFrance.github.io/_pages/self_evaluation_en.md

 No cheating!
 Actually wait, if you are on the English version of the website it would seem you don't need to do this test...

-Still want to check the test?
+Still want to do the test?
 Check it out [here](/fr/self-evaluation/).